supersimplesuper/docs/website/docs/software_partners/getting_started/index.md

 ## Next steps

 - Browse the [available modules](/software_partners/modules/index.html) to see what you can include in onboarding
+- Use [onboarding templates](/software_partners/explanations/onboarding_templates/index.html) to customise onboarding sessions with additional requirements like document uploads and policy acknowledgements
 - [Customise the look and feel](/software_partners/how_to_guides/customise_the_look_and_feel/index.html) to match your brand
 - Read about [SuperAPI entities](/software_partners/explanations/understanding_super_api_entities/index.html) to understand the full data model
 - Explore the [API reference](https://api.superapi.com.au/swaggerui) for all available endpoints